rideee/rrc/src/rrc/scrgen/README.md

 # scrgen - The simple BASH script generator

+This script generates a standalone BASH script. <br>It was created to avoid typing the same code over and over again.

 ## Main goals

 - It should generate stand alone scripts (no dependecies) with most common used features.
-- It should be easy to use.
+- Easy to use.
-- It should be fully customizable.
-- It should be easy to maintain.
+- Easy to maintain.
+- Fully customizable.

 ## Features